XursedLidx/flaxdy/README.md

 ## [Discription].

-<p>A simple, gradually developing library for interacting with different types of data</p>
+<p>A simple, gradually developing library for interacting with different types of data.
+For example - Objects and Arrays.
+And library have own utilities!</p>

 ## [Install].